-When thinking about firearms training for your department, here are three important points to consider…
+When thinking about firearms training for your police department, here are three important points to consider…

-1. Current methods of firearms training leave police officers dangerously unprepared.
+1. Current methods of firearms training can leave officers dangerously unprepared.

 Because of the cost and logistics involved, firearms training usually involves long, dedicated sessions that are soon over.
 This infrequent approach does not promote long-term learning or skill retention.
 This often results in officers who are unprepared and lack confidence in their abilities.